 Policity was awarded a BOT (build, operate, transfer) contract in 2012, lasting for 25 years.

 The Israeli police plays a central role in advancing Israel’s illegal annexation of Palestinian East Jerusalem.
 It has a well-documented track-record of daily attacks against Palestinians: the systematic demolition of Palestinian homes and expulsions of indigenous Palestinian residents from the city, the imprisonment of Palestinians without due process, torture and extra-judicial executions amounting to war crimes.

 The Israeli police also enforces the second-class status of Palestinian citizens of Israel through similarly violent tactics.
 In January 2017, Israeli police killed Yaakub Abu al-Qiyan during an early morning raid to destroy his village of Umm al-Hiran.
 This killing is consistent with the broad disregard for Palestinian lives by Israel’s deeply racist police that sees Palestinians as an enemy, whether they are Palestinians living under military occupation in East Jerusalem or Palestinians holding Israeli citizenship.

-G4S has also been criticised for its role in violent abuses taking place in the prisons and detention centres it runs in South Africa, the US and the UK, and in numerous deaths in custody.
+G4S is involved in human rights abuses linked to European anti-migration policies.
+It has also been criticised for its role in violent abuses taking place in the prisons and detention centres it runs (or used to run) in South Africa, the US and the UK, and in numerous deaths in custody.

 Angolan national Jimmy Mubenga was suffocated to death by three G4S guards while being deported from the UK in 2010.
 In South Africa, investigations exposed G4S staff using electric shocks and forcible medical injections of antipsychotic drugs at the Mangaung prison.